Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </div>

 <p>Figure 4 below shows the node tree of an Indexed Scene Layer whose layer type is 3D Object and whose profile is mesh-pyramids.
-In the figure :</p>
+In the figure:</p>
 <ul>
 <li><code>Nodes</code> are in green, where the hyphenated numbers within the blue boxes represent the identifier or address for each node.</li>
 <li>The orange boxes indicate the <code>features</code> explicitly represented within the node, where the numbers within the box represent feature identifiers.</li>